 The data indicated a positive correlation between patients age and weight and the problems experienced after the surgery; prematurity and low weight pose more problems after the procedure.
-Conflictingly, in a recent study Kaur et al. showed that, the incidence of perioperative adverse events were not related to the patient's age and current weight [12].
+Conflictingly, in a recent study Kaur et al. (12) showed that the incidence of perioperative adverse events was not related to the patient's age and current weight.